MokkoTan/Risk-Analytics-in-Banking-using-Python/ReadMe.md

 #### Use data analysis skill to find out :
 - Total number of Transactor vs Defaulter
 -  Analyse Defaulter data patterns
--  How does Previous Application affect Current Application
 -  Suggest methods to improve/ reduce the number of Defaulter

 ## Techniques used in this study